Disaster Recovery and Multi-Active Solution

 Single-node DCS instance: When DCS detects a process fault, a new process is started to ensure service HA.

-Master/Standby DCS instance: Data is persisted to disk in the master node and incrementally synchronized and persisted to the standby node, achieving hot standby and data persistence.
+By default, instances except for single-node ones support data persistence.
+Data is persisted to disk in the master node and incrementally synchronized and persisted to the standby node, achieving hot standby and persistent data backups.

-The master and standby nodes of a master/standby or cluster DCS instance can be deployed across AZs (in different equipment rooms).
+The master and standby nodes of a master/standby, read/write splitting, or cluster DCS instance can be deployed across AZs (in different equipment rooms).
 Power supplies and networks of different AZs are physically isolated.
 When a fault occurs in the AZ where the master node is deployed, the standby node connects to the client and takes over data read and write operations.

 Note